aerospike/backup-go/cmd/asrestore/readme.md

       --tls-keyfile env-b64:<cert>,b64:<cert>,<cert-file-name>                                      The key file used for mutual TLS authentication with Aerospike.
       --tls-keyfile-password "env-b64:<env-var>,b64:<b64-pass>,file:<pass-file>,<clear-pass>"       The password used to decrypt the key-file if encrypted.
       --tls-protocols "[[+][-]all] [[+][-]TLSv1] [[+][-]TLSv1.1] [[+][-]TLSv1.2] [[+][-]TLSv1.3]"   Set the TLS protocol selection criteria.
 This format is the same as Apache's SSLProtocol documented at https://httpd.apache.org/docs/current/mod/mod_ssl.html#ssl protocol. (default +TLSv1.2)
+      --client-timeout int         Initial host connection timeout duration.
+The timeout when opening a connection to the server host for the first time. (default 30000) --client-idle-timeout int    Idle timeout.
+Every time a connection is used, its idle deadline will be extended by this duration.
+When this deadline is reached, the connection will be closed and discarded from the connection pool.
+                                   The value is limited to 24 hours (86400s).
+                                   It's important to set this value to a few seconds less than the server's proto-fd-idle-ms (default 60000 milliseconds or 1 minute), so the client does not attempt to use a socket that has already been reaped by the server.
+                                   Connection pools are now implemented by a LIFO stack.
+Connections at the tail of the stack will always be the least used.
+These connections are checked for IdleTimeout on every tend (usually 1 second).

+      --client-login-timeout int   specifies the timeout for login operation for external authentication such as LDAP. (default 10000)

 Restore Flags:
   -d, --directory string         The Directory that holds the backup files.
 Required, unless -o or -e is used.